H.R. 1551: Protect and Serve Act of 2025

 H.R.
 1551 on Congress.gov

-Official bill text, cosponsors, and legislative history for the Protect and Serve Act of 2025
+Official bill text, the 105 cosponsors, and legislative history for the Protect and Serve Act of 2025

-The existing federal assault chapter this bill adds Section 120 to — currently covers Sections 111 through 119
+The federal assault chapter this bill amends — it would add a new Section 120 alongside the existing Sections 111 through 119

-The existing federal statute criminalizing assault on federal officers — this bill creates a parallel offense specifically for status-based attacks on any law enforcement officer
+The existing statute criminalizing assault on federal officers — the bill creates a parallel offense for status-based attacks on any law enforcement officer

 Who is lobbying on H.R.
 1551?